The Many Faces of FBC:

 When you say, "All are Welcome," what does that really mean?

 It means you - you - are welcome.
 How you dress, what gender your partner is, what you believe about God, your experience of church (good, bad or nonexistent) - it all adds to our community.
 We are on a journey together, learning from one another.
 Your presence, experiences and perspectives enrich us all.
-Our Communion Table is open who all who wish to gather around it.
+Our Communion Table is open to all who wish to gather around it.

 What should I wear?

 Come as you are.
 On Sunday mornings, you will find all different sorts of people from all different walks of life.
 Some people wear a tie or a dress and others come in jeans.
 We value your presence and invite you to bring your whole self to your time with us.

 What about "Sunday School" for adults?